merkle-open/SitecoreBlog/docs/_posts/2024-01-09-exm-campaign-dispatch-queued.md

 Here you can see that these contacts have no identifiers and personal information at all, how that came we still need to investigate but these seem to be very old contacts with no interactions since more then a year. :nerd_face:

 ## Solution
+Sitecore support have advised there is no supported way to programmatically add the Alias identifier and the best option is to manually delete and recreate these contacts.
+But we had no time now - the mail must go out now.

-We checked all available rules and conditions to filter against these corrupt contacts without <b>Alias</b> identifier.
+So, we checked all available segmentation rules and conditions to filter against these corrupt contacts without <b>Alias</b> identifier.

 ![Segmented contact list](../files/2024/01/09/exm-dispatch-contact-list-segmented.png "Segmented Contact List")